Person76809/Cloud-Based-GameStore/README.md

 # Gametrace
 A game-website

+an app store that allows users to download games from the cloud.

 native React application that interacts with the backend API, you'll need to set up a new React project and implement the necessary components.
 Here's an example of how you can structure your React code:

 First, make sure you have Node.js and npm (Node Package Manager) installed on your machine.